ericoporto/ags-manual-wiki/FAQ.md

 **Q. My game EXE file seems to have disappeared.**

-A. For some reasons AGS Editor deletes a game exe from Compiled/Windows folder each time when you make a test run (F5).
+A. For some reason AGS Editor deletes a game exe from Compiled/Windows folder each time when you make a test run (F5).
 To get this compiled exe back, simply build the game again by using the "Build EXE" command on the Build menu.

 ---